-Customer experience (CX) vs. User experience (UX): understanding the difference
+Customer Experience (CX) vs. User Experience (UX): What’s the Difference?

 Customer Experience (CX) is the overall combination of a customer’s interactions with a brand at all stages of their customer journey.
 In other words, CX relates to how interactions at every touchpoint – both online and offline – create an overarching opinion of a brand.

-A shoe retailer, for instance, has a host of different touchpoints across the organisation: multiple high-street stores, the customer service provided by employees in call centres, the functionality of its website and ecommerce platform, or its return processes to name a few.
+A shoe retailer, for instance, has a host of different touchpoints across the organisation: multiple high-street stores, the customer service provided by employees in call centres, the functionality of its website and e-commerce platform, and its return processes, to name a few.

 Understanding CX is about understanding how all these interactions are linked.
 Doing so helps an organisation appreciate why CX matters: because a positive CX keeps the customer satisfied, improves brand loyalty, enhances the likelihood of repeat business, and increases the chances of a word-of-mouth endorsement – and let’s face it, word-of-mouth referrals are simply the best form of marketing available.

-But because of this variety of interaction, it is very difficult to build a consistent, positive customer experience.
-So when a business evaluates their customer experience, they often discover clear weaknesses that need addressing.
+However, because of this variety of interactions, it is exceedingly difficult to build a consistent, positive customer experience.
+So, when a business evaluates its customer experience, it often discovers clear weaknesses that need addressing.

 And when a business applies CX principles within a digital context, the problems become much more specific, too.
 Therefore, developing a sophisticated CX vision should be a company’s north star – and targeting UX touchpoints one by one is the best way of achieving this.

 Continuing our shoe retailer example, the digital department might invest in an advanced customer marketing platform to increase repeat sales.
-They might do this because their industry specific knowledge and experience suggests that this technology is the future of retail.
+They might do this because their industryspecific knowledge and experience suggest that this technology is the future of retail.

 However, doing so might have completely missed the point – that customers were more frustrated with the search function of the shoe retailer’s website, which was preventing them from making the purchase in the first place.